-Description: Greater Mercer TMA will participate in activities that work to provide, support and improve transportation services to elderly, disabled, low income residents and other transportation disadvantaged populations in Mercer and Ocean counties.
-Developing ladders of opportunity by identifying and addressing transportation tivity gaps will be part of this work.
+Description: Greater Mercer TMA will participate in activities that work to provide, support and improve transportation services to elderly, disabled residents, veterans, low income residents and other transportation disadvantaged populations in Mercer and Ocean counties.
+Developing ladders of opportunity by identifying and addressing transportation activity gaps will be part of this work.
 An integral part of this work is the provision of GMTMA's transportation service for seniors and visually impaired adults.
-The service provides door to door rides in RideProvide cars for any trip purpose, Monday through Friday from approximately 8:00am to 5:00pm in Mercer County, Plainsboro and the southern portion of Montgomery.
+The service provides door to door rides in RideProvide cars for any trip purpose, Monday through Friday from approximately 8:00am to 5:00pm in Mercer County, Plainsboro and the southern portion of Montgomery Township.

-- Continued provision of RideProvide services to senior citizens and visually impaired adults - GMTMA will provide information and assistance to transportation disadvantaged populations.
+- Continued provision of RideProvide services to senior citizens and visually impaired adults. - GMTMA will provide information and assistance to transportation disadvantaged populations.
 These activities will include transportation options counseling and travel training.
-It also includes maintaining and/or updating the Mercer County Mobility Guide, the Ocean Ride Guide, RideProvide website, and NJ Find a Ride website. - GMTMA will continue its participation on the Mercer County Coalition for Coordinated Transportation and Ocean County's Transportation Advisory Committee for Senior Citizens and Persons with Disabilities.
+It also includes maintaining and/or updating the Mercer County Mobility Guide, the Ocean Ride Guide, and the RideProvide website. - GMTMA will continue its participation on the Mercer County Coalition for Coordinated Transportation, Ocean County's Transportation Advisory Committee for Senior Citizens and Persons with Disabilities and the Greater Mercer Public Health Partnership.
 Additionally, GMTMA will participate in the local efforts to update and implement the County and Regional Coordinated Human Services Transportation plans.